solo-io/bumblebee/docs/concepts.md

 	__uint(type, BPF_MAP_TYPE_RINGBUF);
 	__uint(max_entries, 1 << 24);
 	__type(value, struct dimensions_t);
-} events_ring SEC(".maps.counter");
+} counter_events_ring SEC(".maps");
 ```
 We can see that the `struct dimensions_t` type is being passed into the `RingBuffer`.
 So as TCP connections are established, the source and destination IP of these connections will be sent as events into this `RingBuffer`.
-Also note the `.maps.counter` section name.
+Also note the `counter_` prefix to its name.
 This tells `bee` to "watch" this map and log the data (in addition to emitting counter metrics, which will explore more in a later section).

 When running the program, as new TCP connections happen (by e.g. making a `curl 1.1.1.1` request in a separate terminal) we can see the TUI log the data: